Well, the hardworking bees make it, of course!

 I LOVE TALKING HONEY.
 Learning where honey fits into your lives.
 How you use it.
 Some use it medicinally, others use it as an alternative to sugar.
 Some just like it, period.
 Some make their own salves, skin or shampoo cleansers, so, internally AND externally.

 The hives are in Steuben County, NY & Tioga County, PA.
 Typically the honey is extracted right after the bees have worked the specific flower areas so they are as distinct as possible.
 But do know there's no such thing as organic or 100% (one kind of) honey.
 Bees are indiscriminate.
 They know what the heart wants among all the other nectars.
-They aren't monogomous to flowers.
-And they fly up to 2 miles (as the crow flies) to feed so you can only control so much of what they do.
+They aren't monogamous to flowers.
+And they fly up to 2 miles from the hive (as the crow flies) to feed so you can only control so much of what they do.
 Similar to certain people or animals.
 (If you don't believe me, try herding a bunch of chickens or cats.
-Or pigs. or calves.
+Or pigs.
+Or calves.
 Or teens.
 You get the drift).

-So, what kinds of honey does SteAmy Farms offer me?
+So, what kinds of honey does SteAmy Farms offer?
 That varies from year to year & where the hives are located.
 We usually have spring Locust, Summer Basswood & Knapweed (sometimes referred to as Star Thistle), Fall Bamboo (Japanese Knotweed) & Goldenrod (+ ragweed that is the allergen you probably actually feel, not the goldenrod....
 Don't fear, the bees work them both).